cereblanco/todayilearned/notes/aws/aws-s3.md

     ![WITHOUT Pre-signed URLs](media-service-as-proxy.png)

-  - The use of presigned URLs resolve this issue.
-As illustrated below, the client requests for upload URL, then the media service responds with a presigned upload url.
+  - The use of presigned URLs resolves this issue.
+As illustrated below, the client requests for upload URL then the media service responds with a presigned upload url.
 The client can then use this presigned url to upload a file on S3.
 Downloading a file follows the same flow.

   **WITH Pre-signed URLs**